-Numbers you need to know about the biggest cryptocurrency
+Here are the numbers you need to know about the biggest cryptocurrency.

-Bitcoin's founding is the stuff of legend: it was created in 2009 by the alias Satoshi Nakamoto, who had the idea that money shouldn't be controlled exclusively by a centralised government or agency.
+Bitcoin's founding is the stuff of legend: it was created in 2009 by the alias Satoshi Nakamoto, who had the idea that money shouldn't be controlled exclusively by a centralized government or agency.

-Since then, bitcoin has smashed all records — notably in December 2017, when it reached more than $23,000 (US$19,000) per coin.
-It's simply changed the way we think about money.
+Since then, Bitcoin has smashed all records — notably in December 2017 when it reached more than US$19,000 per coin.
+It has simply changed the way we think about money.

-- Women comprise only 3% of those in the bitcoin community.
+- Women comprise 12.28% of those in the Bitcoin community.

-- The most popular currencies to change into bitcoin are the Japanese yen and the US dollar.
+- The most popular fiat currencies to change into Bitcoin are the US dollar and the Japanese yen.

-- In the last three months of 2017, each day saw an average 321,775 confirmed bitcoin transactions.
+- In the last three months of 2019, each day saw an average 310,507 confirmed Bitcoin transactions.

-- More than 665,000 Redditors subscribe to the r/Bitcoin community.
+- More than 1.2 million Redditors subscribe to the r/Bitcoin community.

 What about mining?